amin-nejad/mimic-phenotype-classification/README.md

 # mimic-phenotype-classification

 This repository contains the code for a downstream classification task related to models trained using https://github.com/amin-nejad/mimic-text-generation.
+The task is a multilabel classification problem predicting the phenotypes exhibited by a curated subset of patients from MIMIC-III as per https://github.com/sebastianGehrmann/phenotyping.

 Follow the steps below:

 1. Install the environment